Mespelbrunn: History

 The foundation of the villages Hessenthal and Neudorf (after 1939: Mespelbrunn) was the result of settlement activities in the Spessart by the Archbishops of Mainz and the Counts of Rieneck, respectively.
 Between the two villages ran the territorial border between these lords.

 The pilgrimage to Hessenthal (see church below) goes back at least to 1293.
 It was established by Mainz as a response to the Rienecks' foundation of Kloster Himmelthal.
 In the Middle Ages, the Elsava valley and Hessenthal were located on the juncture of two important long distance trade routes, the Via Publica through the Spessart to the Main crossing at Lengfurt (today a part of Triefenstein) and the early-medieval Salzweg from Worms.

 The west-east route from Aschaffenburg to Würzburg gained in importance in the 18th century, resulting in the establishment by Mainz of a fortified road through the Spessart and an overland mail station at Hessenthal around 1800.
 It prospered until a new route from Lohr to Aschaffenburg via Hain (now part of Laufach) was established.
 In 1854, the Ludwig Western Railway was built, shifting transit traffic to the railway.

 The inn that served as mail station (Zur Post) was visited in 1826 by Wilhelm Hauff and is one of several possible inspirations for the inn in his novella Das Wirtshaus im Spessart, later to become a successful film (The Spessart Inn).

 Government

-Community council
+Municipal council

 The council is made up of 14 council members, not counting the mayor.